jadech32/kashoo-challenge/README.md

 ### API Key

 A ipgeolocation.io API key is required.
-Create a `.env` file in the root directory that contains the `API_KEY` token, or otherwise (e.g. Kubernetes ConfigMap, etc.)
+Create a `.env` file in the root directory that contains the `API_KEY` token.
+Currently an `.env` file is required for the program to run (no other way to load env variables)

 ### How To Run